 Another project is also underway to develop and pilot a protocol for allocating trees to RTOs for training and assessment.
 See the Tree Allocation Partnerships Project for more information.

-This project focuses on identifying the prerequisite skills required for the three manual tree felling units in the FWP Forest and Wood Products Training Package ensuring learners have the skills to perform these tasks safely.
+This project focuses on identifying the prerequisite skills required for the basic, intermediate and advanced manual tree felling units in the FWP Forest and Wood Products Training Package.

 Next steps

-Following completion of the focus groups, a draft report will be prepared outlining the preliminary recommendations for introducing and implementing strategies to address prerequisite skill requirements for manual tree felling units.
-The report will also include an action plan detailing the objectives, methodology and deliverables required to execute the recommendations including any solutions that result in updates to the training package products.
-The draft report will be made available for broader stakeholder review during the Broad Consultation stage.
+The draft report – shaped by the outcomes and insights from recent focus groups – will be released for stakeholder review as part of the Broad Consultation period in late July to August 2025.
+The report will outline the preliminary recommendations for introducing and implementing strategies to address prerequisite skill requirements for manual tree felling units.
+It will also include an action plan detailing the objectives, methodology and deliverables required to execute the recommendations, including any solutions that result in updates to the training package products.

 This stage has not yet commenced.